AJL’s Q1 2022 impact and financial performance results are in. Read on to find out how we did followed by how we invest and evaluate for impact.

 Thematic/Lens Investing focuses on issue areas where social and/or environmental needs offer commercial growth opportunities for market rate return.
 AJL is investing to support the United Nations Sustainable Development Goals #10 "Reduced Inequalities" and #11 "Sustainable Cities and Communities."
-As of 3/31/2021, to support this commitment, 11% of AJL’s portfolio was invested in Pax World Global Green Fund and CRA Qualified Investment Fund.
+As of 3/31/2022, to support this commitment, 13% of AJL’s portfolio was invested in Pax World Global Green Fund, CCM Community Impact Bond Fund and Adasina Social Capital.

 Impact First Investments emphasize the optimization of social and/or environmental needs (ie: MRI or PRI) which may result in financial tradeoff.
-As of 3/31/2021, $671,346 (or 4%) of AJL’s portfolio is committed to nine PRIs.
-Our goal is to deploy 10% of our portfolio, or approximately $1,800,000 in PRIs and MRIs over the next 8 – 10 years.
+As of 3/31/2022, $895,450 (or 5%) of AJL’s portfolio is committed to PRIs.
+Our goal is to deploy 10% of our portfolio, or approximately $1,800,000 in PRIs and MRIs.
 Visit this page to learn more about AJL’s current direct investments.

 Cash Impact: AJL has cash deposits totaling $500,094 (3%) at two financial institutions, CNote and Native American Bank, that use the cash to drive economic justice in underserved communities.
 Visit this page to learn more about these investments.